WHAT IS THE YMCA LEADERSHIP ACADEMY?

 The YMCA Leadership Academy is a hands-on, interactive program that prepares college seniors for a career in the nonprofit sector.
 Participants will learn the skill sets needed for a successful career at the YMCA and will learn what it means to be a cause-driven leader.
-The program meets weekly January through May and includes classroom and in-branch hands-on learning.
+The program meets weekly from January through May and includes classroom and in-branch hands-on learning.
 Each week, participants will learn different YMCA guiding principles and will have the opportunity to put those lessons into practice in monthly assignments.

 Participants will learn first-hand what it takes to succeed in the nonprofit sector.
-Leadership Academy members will learn from Y executive staff about volunteerism, fundraising, youth development, healthy living, social responsibility, and much more.
+Leadership Academy members will learn from executive Y staff about volunteerism, fundraising, youth development, healthy living, social responsibility, and much more.
 Additionally, many successful YLA graduates are offered full-time employment at the YMCA at the end of the program.

 WHAT SKILLS AND BENEFITS WILL STUDENTS LEARN BY JOINING THE YMCA LEADERSHIP ACADEMY?